 The erotic force often cozies up to the sexual urge.
 But it doesn’t always have to go that way.
 The three forces of love, eros and sex can appear independently, or maybe two will co-mingle.
 Like eros might mix it up with sex, or eros may combine together with love—to the extent the soul is able to love.
 Or maybe there’s sex and some semblance of love.
 It’s only in the ideal situation that all three forces play well together in the sandbox.

 The pure sex force is entirely selfish.
 Without eros or love nearby, it’s downright animalistic.
 And it exists in everything that lives: animals, plants and even minerals.
 So sex precedes our existence on planet Earth.
-Eros arrives at the point we are incarnated as human beings.
+Eros arrives at the point when we are incarnate as human beings.
 Pure love is what we find in the higher spiritual realms.
 There, all three blend in a lovely union.
 They are refined and become less and less selfish.
 That doesn’t mean we shouldn’t shoot for some love-eros-sex harmony here at home, but there will be challenges.

 Having the three forces remaining separate is a sign of an unhealthy soul.
 Sometimes though they join up in pairs.
 So what are some common love-eros-sex combos?
 It can happen, on rare occasion, that eros can hang out alone for a limited time, such as in platonic love.
 But sooner or later, in a somewhat healthy person, sex will worm its way in.
-Rather than being suppressed, the sex force will get taken up by the erotic force and they’ll flow in one current.
+Rather than suppressing it, the sex force will get taken up by the erotic force and they’ll flow in one current.

 Note, it is possible for friendship, which is brotherly love, to exist between a man and a woman.
 Eros may want to sneak in, but people can use discretion to direct their reason and their will to determine the way in which their feelings take their course.
 This will keep things on the straight and narrow, and not slipping into an improper channel.